18F/tts-buy-cloudgov-3pao/solicitation_documents/RFQ.md

 3.3 Deliverables
 ----------------

-The contractor must deliver 3PAO deliverables required by FedRAMP, as guided by FedRAMP documentation and templates.
-Additionally, the contractor is required to provide the following deliverables.
+The Contractor must deliver 3PAO deliverables required by FedRAMP, as guided by FedRAMP documentation and templates.
+Additionally, the Contractor is required to provide the following deliverables.
+The dates are tentative and subject to change.

-Required deliverables:

 | Deliverable                                                                        | Action                                                                     | Due Date                                            |
 |------------------------------------------------------------------------------------|----------------------------------------------------------------------------|-----------------------------------------------------|